DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 In this chapter we have new type of field:
 - `models.BooleanField` - this is true/false field.

+And `related_name` option in `models.ForeignKey` allow us to have access to comments from blog model.

 ## Create tables for models in your database